Condortheburninator/Condortheburninator/README.md

 ### :seedling: currently learning
 super interested in the data engineering space and am currently devouring all things:

-- 🦆 duckdb
+- 🦆 duckdb & ducklake
-- dbt
+- cursor

 #